Jompda/linux-configs/endeavour/README.md

 - sometimes hyprutils get fucked and prevents hyprland from loading some .so file. fix is to rebuild using yay
 - setup hyprlock gpu accelerated
 - waybar
-  - workspaces highlight active
   - arch update
 - wlogout
   - icon colors
-- gtk them to dark
+- gtk theme to dark
 - hyprland updates break plugins, consider disabling hyprland updates
-- discord -> webcord
+- tofi prompt shifts options to the right